 Your portfolio should also include a written statement, sent with the portfolio and not to exceed one page, explaining your selection of artifacts; describing your areas of strength; and explicating your work, the themes you are working with, and your expressive intentionality.

 Please submit your portfolio in digital format.
 Your portfolio files can be uploaded along with your application.
 If you choose to submit your portfolio on CD, it should be Macintosh- or PC-compatible, using Photoshop, PowerPoint, or JPEGs.
 Web portfolios can also be reviewed; be sure to send your URL.
 Video tapes (no longer than 10 minutes) may also be submitted.
 Be sure to include information about each work, including the title, media, size, date of completion, and theme or subject.

-If you choose to submit a CD or video tape, your portfolio should to be sent directly to the College of Graduate Studies at the time of your application.
+If you choose to submit a CD or video tape, your portfolio should to be sent directly to the Graduate Studies office at the time of your application.
 Portfolios will be evaluated and returned to you.
 Be sure to include a self-addressed, stamped mailer for the safe return of your portfolio.

 Your portfolio will be evaluated based on: